 Catnip is a brilliant addition to your plant craze.
 They are one of the low-maintenance herbal plants that have been used for generations.

 You might be surprised to find out that humans use Catnip leaves for their calming effects.
-So, why not put in little effort and keep the leaves healthy and bug-free.
+So, why not put in a little effort and keep the leaves healthy and bug-free?

 Keep your Catnip leaves healthy, and there is your 24/7 doctor to treat headaches and toothaches!